votacom/it4refugees/README.md

 Materials for TU Wien's programming lectures for Welcome.TU.code in the winter term 2016/17

+## Nov 23:
+Function and Array Recap.
+Write a program which prints words in a box together.

 ## Nov 21:
 After recap we will learn Scanner and 2D-Arrays.